starwolves/space/README.md

 * Actions and tab menu's to easily interact with the world while also offering protection against cheaters.
 * Configurable console commands, including rcon admin commands.
 * Clients can load in custom content on a per server basis thanks to a traditional automatically shared and downloaded content folder approach.
-* Godot Addressable references are used for efficient and dynamic netcode that works well with custom content.
 * Cell based map support with a graphical user interface map, world and entities editor with support for sizes up to 1km by 1km with 100,000+ dynamic (de)constructable ship cells.
 * Atmospherics simulation including temperature, pressure, diffusion, gravity and the vacuum of space.